 Breeze Blocks

-Breeze Blocks are patterned concrete/cement or porcelain blocks that resemble bricks.
-They are versatile solutions for a variety of walling needs.
+Breeze Blocks are patterned concrete/cement or porcelain blocks that resemble bricks, a versatile alternative for walls and substrates

 Product Features